getlantern/lantern-roadmap/lep/Go_Proxy_Layer.md

 a proxy local to the user's browser.
 It also uses proxies on other hosts, including Lantern peers, servers hosted by Lantern and ideally servers hosted by other parties as well.
-Team Lantern's ability to inovate in this area, from tweaking details of the HTTP traffic, to customizing TLS, to mimicking off-the- shelf servers, to using custom protocols in place of TCP, a lot of the work of staying blocking-resistant happens at this layer.
+Team Lantern's ability to inovate in this area, from tweaking details of the HTTP traffic, to customizing TLS, to mimicking off-the-shelf servers, to using custom protocols in place of TCP, a lot of the work of staying blocking-resistant happens at this layer.
 This is also the most performance critical part of the Lantern system, as it affects the user's browsing performance and affects Team Lantern's ability to cost effectively provide cloud-based proxies.